authts/react-oidc-context/README.md

 ## Getting Started

-Configure the SDK by wrapping your application in `AuthProvider`:
+Configure the library by wrapping your application in `AuthProvider`:

 ```jsx
 // src/index.js